mikemadest/jest-environment-linkedom/README.md

 # jest-environment-linkedom

+**Important**: this project was made as a learning experience and is not maintained anymore.
+If you want a simple config file to play with, this may be for you!
+If you need a functional config and ready to use in your project, I would recommend looking for other jest-environment-linkedom projects that may provide a better experience.

 ## 1. What is this

 This will help run Jest tests in the linkedom environment, based on https://jestjs.io/docs/next/configuration#testenvironment-string.